Open Now — 24/7 Plumbing

 Step 4: Fix The Leak

-This is the most important step, and it may vary slightly based on the cause of the leak.
+This is the most essential step, and it may vary slightly based on the cause of the leak.
 If the cause of the leak is a ruptured fill tube, damaged valve or a broken handle, then you will need to replace them with a new one.

 In case of a broken flapper chain, you must remove and replace the old chain with a new one.
 The same goes for the sealing gasket; after you have replaced it, tighten it.